FlyingGraysons/RasPi-OpenCV-Install/README.md

 # RasPi-OpenCV-Install
 This script will install all the neccessary tools for openCV developement on a raspberry pi.
 It will install openCV 2, with python binding for python 2.7.
+There is also a python3 version, which uses python3 and pip3.
 The installed tools are:
  - Pip
  - Python 2.7